Go to content

 A typical side-by-side structure would look like this:

-Side-by-side funds structure graph
+Side by side funds structure graph

 The main reason for choosing the side-by-side structure over the master-feeder structure is to enable tax structuring measures to be taken by one or the other of the funds which, if used in the master-feeder structure, would have negative consequences for the other group of investors.